Helping individuals and businesses

 Minor Child’s Earnings

-Debtors may exempt the earnings of a minor child unless debt to be discharged was contracted for the special benefit of the minor child.
+Debtors may exempt 100% of the earnings of a minor child unless debt to be discharged was contracted for the special benefit of the minor child.
 A.R.S. § 33-1126(A)(2).

 Child Support & Spousal Maintenance